• Skip to content

 Vitamin A 24% · Vitamin C 13% · Calcium 24% · Iron 3%

-This recipe is pretty lenient about ingredient substitutions.
+Ingredient Substitutions.
 For the cheese, you can use any easily melted cheese including cheddar, mozzarella, swiss, pepper jack, and provolone.
 I usually use a mixture of cheddar, mozzarella, and jack.
 I don’t use many seasonings or spices in this recipe so you can add any herbs that you have on hand.
 If you’re serving this side dish to vegetarians, you can crisp up the bacon on a separate baking pan and serve it on the side.

 Filed Under: Low Carb, Per Serving: Under 5g Net Carbs, Sides Tagged With: 0-30min, 6-10ingredients, asparagus, bacon, cheddar cheese, garlic, gluten free, mozzarella cheese, olive oil, oven